 In the spring of 2015, Harrisonville students took new state tests in Math and English Language Arts as part of the Missouri Assessment Program (MAP).
 The Missouri Assessment Program (MAP) is designed to measure how well students acquire the skills and knowledge described in the Missouri Learning Standards.
 They are designed to let teachers and parents know whether students are on track to be college and career ready when they graduate.
-The same style of tests will be used for the spring of 2016.

 - Students will be asked to demonstrate they understand the basic concepts and can apply them in practical ways to solve problems.